jaredly/jerd/docs/Roadmap.md

       but maybe I want to make it still an editor kind of dealio ... yeah maybe I want a new component just to manage all of this business.
       - eh, I can refactor that out later.

+- [x] named arguments folks
+  - hm maybe I need types to have named arguments? hmmmm yeah I mean I think that would be nice actually.
+But that would mean a change to the ... hashing ... whatsit? or wait the hash needs to not care about the name ... but it still means a little bit of a change.
+  ... ok I can put that off, and say "only do names if it's a term reference, it's fine"

 Ok, I'm playing around with 2d sdfs, and ... i really want arrays.